-Islamic oppression is the most common form of persecution for Christians in Mozambique.
-An expert shared that 'attacks that target both government and Christian properties have become common in the province where jihadists are active'.
-It is reported that Christian men and boys have been killed in these attacks, or have lost their farmland and properties, leaving their families economically crippled.
+Islamic oppression is the most common form of persecution for Christians in Mozambique, due to the role of Islamic insurgents.
+It is reported that Christian men and boys have been killed in attacks, or have lost their farmland and properties, leaving their families economically crippled.
 Young boys have also been forcibly recruited into militias.
-In early 2020, more than 50 young boys were reportedly massacred for refusing to join rebel groups.
+A country expert comments, 'every time the insurgents attack, they mainly target men and boys in order to recruit fighters from the community.'

-- Economic harassment via work/job/business - Violence death
+- Economic harassment via work / job / business - Military / militia conscription / service against conscience - Violence death